Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

   or require changes on this PR before it can be merged.

-  If you have indicated that changes are necessary, be prompt in following up with the PR author as the changes are made, and eventually approving the merge.
+  If you have indicated that changes are necessary, be prompt in following up with the PR author as the changes are made.